sophucking/Grupp16Labb3/Refactorising.md

 # Refactorising plan

+- - <- these points are done
+- (Name) <- these points are currently assigned

 - - Remove inheritance in favor for composition in vehicle package.

 - (Nikhil) Change CarView to only depend on DrawPanel instead of JPanel and DrawPanel(DrawPanel extends JPanel).